 Tool Introduction

-The Snefru Hashing Tool is an online hash value calculator focused on generating Snefru message digests for data.
-Snefru is a cryptographic hash function that maps input data of arbitrary length to a fixed-length output (hash value or digest).
-This tool supports various Snefru algorithms, including Snefru128/2, Snefru128/8, Snefru256/4, and Snefru256/8, helping users quickly calculate hash values for text, files, and other content, for scenarios such as data integrity verification, anti-tampering, and secure storage.
+The Snefru encryption tool is an online hash value calculator that focuses on generating Snefru message digests for data.
+Snefru is a cryptographic hash function that can map input data of any length to a fixed-length output (hash value or digest).
+This tool supports multiple Snefru algorithms, including Snefru128/2, Snefru128/8, Snefru256/4, and Snefru256/8, helping users quickly calculate hash values for text, files, and other content, for use in data integrity verification, anti-tampering, and secure storage scenarios.

 How to Use